Upsurge in hacking makes customer data a corporate time bomb

 The corporate fallout from the largest recorded breach so far, the loss of password data on some 145 million customers from online retailer eBay, is not yet clear.

-A senior eBay executive told Reuters last week that "for a very long time" the firm had not realised customer data had been seriously compromised by the attack.
+A senior eBay executive told Reuters last week that "for a very long time" the firm had not realized customer data had been seriously compromised by the attack.

 ABORTION CHARITY FINED

-Much smaller organisations, even charities, are also discovering they have much to lose.
+Much smaller organizations, even charities, are also discovering they have much to lose.

 UK charity the British Pregnancy Advisory Service (BPAS) - which provides information on abortions and runs clinics - is appealing a 200,000 pound fine after an anti-abortion campaigner was able to access websites details of women asking for advice.